shwetaantil21/Video-Call-Website/README.md

 [![CSS](https://img.shields.io/badge/CSS-Frontend-blue)](https://www.w3.org/Style/CSS/specs)
 [![JavaScript](https://img.shields.io/badge/JavaScript-Frontend-blue)](https://www.javascript.com/)

 Welcome to the "Video Calling Website" project!
-This project enables users to engage in video calls by entering a room name and their name.
+This project enables users to engage in video calls by entering a room number and their name.
 It utilizes the Agora WebSocket for real-time communication.

 ## Features